brunobord/ncat-chat/README.md

 # netcat-based chat

-Did you know that you could run a chat service using only netcat?
+Did you know that you could run a chat service using only `netcat`/`ncat`?

 ## BIG DISCLAIMER